 Evaluation of the student teachers performance is ongoing and must be accompanied by regular oral and written feedback.
 Student teachers will be observed by their supervisor three times per placement.
 The mentor teacher will be responsible for completing and submitting a mid-point evaluation.
-A summative evaluation will be completed by the supervisor, mentor teacher, and the student teacher candidate.
+A summative evaluation will be completed by the supervisor, Mentor teacher, and the student teacher candidate.
 The supervisor will conduct a summative conference near the end of the placement to discuss the results.
 Supervisors and mentor teachers will assess weekly lesson plans.
 Supervisors will be responsible for reviewing candidate reflections for each observation.
 After each observation, the candidate will have 48 hours to submit their reflection.

-If concerns arise regarding the candidate or mentor teacher, it is the responsibility of the University Supervisor to immediately notify the Dean and Teacher Education Program Coordinator.
-In the event the candidate's classroom performance is unsatisfactory, a decision regarding the candidate's continuation of the placement will be made by the Dean and the Teacher Education Program Coordinator.
+If concerns arise regarding the candidate or mentor teacher, it is the responsibility of the University Supervisor to immediately notify the Dean and Director of Teacher Education.
+In the event the candidate's classroom performance is unsatisfactory, a decision regarding the candidate's continuation of the placement will be made by the Dean and the Director of Teacher Education.